-The Seven Softest Softball Questions Republicans Asked Brett Kavanaugh
+The seven softest softball questions Republicans asked Brett Kavanaugh

 “Do you have a story behind that pocket Constitution?”

-Sen. Thom Tillis (R-NC) also hit Kavanaugh really hard on Thursday with a question about the judge’s pocket constitution.
+Sen. Thom Tillis (R-N.C.) also hit Kavanaugh really hard on Thursday with a question about the judge’s pocket constitution.
 Kavanaugh had referenced the book several times during the hearing.

 “Do you have a story behind that pocket Constitution?”
 Tillis asked.
 Kavanaugh said he got it about 25 years ago, that he’s used it teaching classes at Harvard Law School, and that Sen. Dianne Feinstein (D-Calif.) gave him a new one to replace his tattered version.
 Groundbreaking.